nasa/cFS-GroundSystem/Subsystems/cmdUtil/readme.txt

       --port : The UDP port to send the command to ( default = 1234 )
-      --pktid : The Packet ID for the command being sent --cmdcode : The command code for the command being sent --endian : BE: Dont swap words, LE: Swap words on packet --half : Add a 16 bit parameter to the packet ( hex or dec ) --long : Add a 32 bit parameter to the packet ( hex or dec ) --string : Add a fixed length string to the packet
+      --pktid : The Packet ID for the command being sent --cmdcode : The command code for the command being sent --endian : BE: Don't swap words, LE: Swap words on packet --half : Add a 16 bit parameter to the packet ( hex or dec ) --long : Add a 32 bit parameter to the packet ( hex or dec ) --string : Add a fixed length string to the packet